 I remember feeling sad for the loss and proud of my country.

-My ninth grade students will not remember because they were too small, but I will give them memories.
-Because it is important that we all understand and remember.
+My ninth-grade students will not remember because they were too small, but I will give them memories.
+Because we all must understand and remember.

 The Common Core State Standards do not allow us, as teachers, the luxury of a checklist.
 Each standard has to many components.
 This is my attempt to be sure that I am teaching each standard to the full extent that is expected and that will help my students be successful.